Han van Meegeren: Original artwork

 Van Meegeren was a prolific artist and produced thousands of original paintings in a number of diverse styles.
 This wide range in painting and drawing styles often irritated art critics.
-Some of his typical works are classical still lifes in convincing 17th century manner, Impressionistic paintings of people frolicking on lakes or beaches, jocular drawings where the subject is drawn with rather odd features, Surrealistic paintings with combined fore- and backgrounds.
+Some of his typical works are classical still lifes in convincing 17th-century manner, Impressionistic paintings of people frolicking on lakes or beaches, jocular drawings where the subject is drawn with rather odd features, and Surrealistic paintings with combined fore- and backgrounds.
 Van Meegeren's portraits, however, are probably his finest works.

 Among his original works is his famous Deer, pictured above.
 Other works include his prize-winning St. Laurens Cathedral; a Portrait of the actress Jo Oerlemans (his second wife); his Night Club; from the Roaring Twenties; the cheerful watercolor A Summer Day on the Beach and many others.

-The forger forged
+The forger, forged

 Van Meegeren's own work rose in price after he had become known as a forger, and it consequently became worthwhile to fake his paintings, as well.
 Existing paintings obtained a signature "H. van Meegeren", or new pictures were made in his style and falsely signed.
 When Van Meegeren saw a fake like that, he ironically remarked that he would have adopted them if they had been good enough, but regrettably he had not yet seen one.

-Later on, however, his son Jacques van Meegeren started to fake his father's work.
+Later, Han van Meegeren's son Jacques van Meegeren started to fake his father's work.
 He made paintings in his father's style – although of much lower quality – and was able to place a perfect signature on these imitations.
 Many fakes – both by Jacques and by others – are still on the market.
-They can be recognized by their low pictorial quality, but are not always regarded as such.